-Sweet friend, the wind may be blowing on your marriage right now, but keep your eyes upon our Savior.
+Sweet friend, the wind may be blowing in your marriage right now but keep your eyes upon our Savior.
 Don’t allow the wind to distract you!
 There is hope.

 Day 1: God Created Everything with his Authority

 God’s power and authority is vast enough to cover all that ails our marriages.
 The key to accessing his power in marriage is to first understand it.
 This understanding must take you beyond that which is common to man.
 Journey with me, and travel to an uncommon land on the highway of holiness.

 Here are some key points to remember as we navigate through day one:

 2. He gets to do whatever He pleases with His authority.

 3. We must submit to that authority.

 God has given us an order to follow.
 That means He has given us structure, an order that tells us our roles.
 As believers, we must embrace those roles and live the lives

 “In the beginning God created the heavens and the earth.”